linode/apl-docs/docs/for-devs/console/workloads.md

 Before creating a workload from the developer catalog, we'll need the `repository` and `tag` of the image you would like to use.

-1. Go to the list of Builds and add the `repository` of the `blue` build to your clipboard.
-Remember that the tag is `latest`.
+1. Go to the list of Builds and add the `repository` of the build to use to your clipboard.
+Remember the tag.

 2. Go to `Workloads` in the right menu and click on `New Workload`